imgag/ClinCNV/README.md

 **Thanks to the contributors!** (will prepare a full list later)

 Any issues should be reported to: *german dot demidov at medizin dot uni-tuebingen dot de *.
+The presentation (around 60 slides with the short description of ClinCNV and results) is available [here](https://github.com/imgag/ClinCNV/tree/master/doc/ClinCNV_thesis_presentation.pdf).

 This software is distributed under [MIT licence](./LICENSE).